-Difficulty of formulating proposals for encouraging the manufacture of steel facture component parts of rolling stock or machinery than on the complete wagon or machine, and, if so, whether this higher duty should be enforced only when the parts are imported separately.
+Difficulty of formulating proposals for encouraging the manufacture castings.

+31. If it were established that the steel casting industry deserved support from Government, it would still be difficult to decide by what means protection should be given.
+The imposition of protective duties at once raises the problem whether a higher duty can be imposed on the component parts of rolling stock or machinery than on the complete wagon or machine, and, if so, whether this higher duty should be enforced only when the parts are imported separately.
 We have recommended in our Second Report that the manufacture of Railway wagons should be fostered by the grant of bounties.
 It may be that a similar method would be best in the case of those castings which are needed for wagons.
-As regards those castings which are component parts of machinery, it would hardly be possible for us to make recommendations at all, untilf we had reviewed all the questions connected with the manufacture of machinery in India. before we can satisfy ourselves whether protection is necessary or what the amount should be, the extent of the probable demand for steel castings in India must clearly be determined.
+As regards those castings which are component parts of machinery, it would hardly be possible for us to make recommendations at all, until we had reviewed all the questions connected with the manufacture of machinery in India.
+But before we can satisfy ourselves whether protection is necessary or what the amount should be, the extent of the probable demand for steel castings in India must clearly be determined.